 Cats are extremely expressive little creatures.
 They not only communicate through mews and hisses, but they also talk through body language.
-One of the easiest ways to determine your kitty’s mood is to watch her ears.
+One of the easiest ways to determine your kitty’s mood is to watch their ears.

 Felines have over 30 muscles in their ears alone, enabling them to have a huge range of motion.
-In fact, some cat breeds can even swivel their ears up to 180 degrees!
-Wow!
+In fact, some cat breeds can even swivel their ears up to 180 degrees – wow!

 1. Grumpy Kitty

 One of the first telltale signs of an aggravated cat is pinned ears.
 Most cats will put their ears back when they’re anxious or annoyed.
 If the irritating behavior persists, your cat will hiss or even scratch at you or another pet.
-If your cat’s ears are pinned, give her some breathing space.
+If your cat’s ears are pinned, give them some breathing space.

 2. Cat Fight

 If your cat is ready to attack, they will lay their ears against their head.
 This protects this sensitive body part from teeth and claws.
 If your cat is becoming aggressive toward another animal, mitigate the problem by removing the other pet from the room.
 Don’t try to touch your cat.
 You might end up being bitten or scratched.

 A nervous or frightened feline put their ears in “airplane mode” when they’re about to take flight.
 If your cat is in a new environment, being introduced to a new animal, or just sees something frightening, they’ll pin their ears and scamper off.